blake-mealey/mantle-docs/docs/getting-started.md

 - Remove one of the social links
 - Add a game icon and thumbnails to the experience
 - Try adding a second place to the experience
+- Try deploying some of the other example projects

 To see what all of the options are for the configuration file, check out the [Configuration](/docs/configuration) guide!